 - Stunning VR experience, with shorter experiences covering all subjects

-He arrived well ahead of time, was extremely amenable , enthusiastic and gave me personally the confidence that the Planetarium was on good hands so that I could attend to the rest of my event.
-He is a great asset to your team.
+He arrived well ahead of time, was extremely amenable, enthusiastic and gave me personally the confidence that the Planetarium was in good hands so that I could attend to the rest of my event.
+He is a great asset to your team."

-I would definatey recommend you to others and hope to have you here next year if we repeat this event.
-Thank you"
+I would definitely recommend you to others and hope to have you here next year if we repeat this event.
+Thank you."

 Worcestor Mobile Planetarium